Global well-posedness of the 4-d energy-critical stochastic nonlinear Schr\"{o}dinger equations with non-vanishing boundary condition: Proof of the main theorem

-\noi almost surely.
-This shows that hypothesis \textup{(ii)} in Proposition \ref{Pro:perturb2} holds almost surely for some almost sure finite $ R=R(\omega)\geq 1 $.
 Hence, we can invoke Proposition \ref{Pro:perturb2} to extend the solution $v$ to \eqref{SNLS2} on $[0,T]$.
 From the discussion in the introduction, we reduce equation \eqref{SNLS} into \eqref{SNLS2} by \emph{Da Prato-Debussche trick}.
 Hence, it is enough to complete the existence part of the proof.